JeremyJones/hotjar-realtime-survey/README.md

 Env configuration in the environment, not the codebase, following 12-factor app guidelines.
 Ignored file env.bash has a committed example in env.bash.example

 Keep the code for the system separate from the list of questions, so the two can be independently cached eg by cdns, and then updates don't cause floods of new requests to the same logic code.

+Surveys will need to be linked to a customer (or to a default customer), since there will need to be multiple sets of surveys of course, one (or more) for each customer.